bendrucker/weak-bubble/readme.md

 An optional function called with the state and event data.
 By default, the event data is forwarded up.
 By passing in a function, you can add or remove properties or return entirely different data.

+If you return `false`, the listeners will not be called.

 ## License